TheGLander/lands/README.md

 # lands
- Script which will allow you  to create and edit game raster
+ Script which will allow you  to create game like Clash Of Clans